Class meetings, Fall 2025: Tuesdays and Thursdays 12:30pm – 1:45pm in Hanes 125

 Office: Hanes 308 Email: nobel@email.unc.edu

 Description and Audience: STOR 555 provides an introduction to theoretical statistics at the advanced undergraduate level.
 The course assumes knowledge of elementary statistics, multivariable calculus, discrete mathematics, and calculus based probability.
-The course is targeted to undergraduate students pursuing the STAN major, but may be appropriate for undergraduate and masters students in other departments with suitable mathematical and statistical background.
+The course is targeted to undergraduate students pursuing the STAN major and STOR masters students, but may be appropriate for undergraduate and masters students in other departments with suitable mathematical and statistical background.

 Goals: The course has two primary goals.
 The first goal is to provide students with a rigorous introduction to some of the key ideas and results in the theory of statistics.
 While these results can be viewed in purely mathematical terms, we will emphasize their importance and interpretation from the point of view of statistical inference and data analysis.
 The second goal of the course is to introduce students to some of the basic mathematical techniques underlying theoretical statistics, and to train them in their application.
 A detailed list of statistical and mathematical topics is given in the syllabus below.